marcodifresco/german-notes/Verben/Konjugation/Möchten.md

 (Not typically formed for 'möchten'.
 'Hätte gemocht' (from mögen) or 'hätte gewollt' (from wollen) would be used for past unreal wishes).
 Not typically formed

 # [[Modus - Imperativ]] - Präsens
-(The verb 'möchten' expresses a personal wish and therefore has no imperative forms).
-Not applicable
+(Not typically formed for 'möchten' as it is a Konjunktiv II form and does not have an imperative.)

 # [[Modus - Partizips]] - Präsens
 (Not typically formed for 'möchten' in its modal-like usage.
 'Mögend' is the Partizip Präsens of 'mögen').
 Not applicable